 We use value-at-risk (VaR) analysis to determine the potential effect of fluctuations in interest rates on the value of our investment portfolio.
 The VaR is the expected loss in fair value, for a given confidence interval, for our investment portfolio due to adverse movements in interest rates.
 We use a variance/covariance VaR model with 95% confidence interval.
 The estimated one-day loss in fair value of our investment portfolio as of December 31, 2023 and 2024 are shown below (in millions):

-As of December 31, As of December 31
+2-Month Av s of Decem

-2023 2024 2023 2024
+2023 2024 2024

 Risk category - interest rate \$ 296 \$ 208 \$ 271 \$ 230